 Personal Blacklists are a very flexible and powerful tool, you can block or allow IP address, email address or mask e-mail (*@mail.com - will block/allow every address ending on @mail.com).

 Also, you can block a whole country.
 For example, if you have a US site and you get a lot of spam from India or Germany, you can simply add it to the blacklist.
 Every IP address from this country will be blocked.

 Of course, they must be used very carefully, thinking through all possible consequences.
 If you have doubts, it is best to consult with our specialist by creating a ticket to technical support https://cleantalk.org/my/support.

 Use the following instruction to remove some of the questions.

-1. You should enter the page with blacklists for a particular service:
+1. You should enter the Personal Lists page of any chosen website: